hbuell6/adventure/README.md

 full sentences as long as key words are recognized.
 For example, if there is a character you want to talk to, you may type the character's name, or `talk to {character}`, or `strike up a conversation`.
 I haven't put in all possibilities for user input, just what I thought would be most obvious or commonly used.
 If there is input the game doesn't recognize, a hint will be given for the options available in that room, and the user will have as many chances as they like to type in a recognized input.
+Input is not case-sensitive.

 Typing `back`: